KamranMackey/Website/README.md

 not modifiable by any other people.
 I have done this because a project such as this is incredibly personal, and having outside members contribute to it wouldn't make any sense.

-However, I very quickly decided thatit might be nice if users could at least inspect the website's source publicly, without going through alternative means, like using Chrome / Microsoft Edge's Developer Tools.
+However, I very quickly decided that it might be nice if users could at least inspect the website's source publicly, without going through alternative means, like using Chrome / Microsoft Edge's Developer Tools.

 ## License / Copyright